dyna-dot/expo/docs/pages/versions/unversioned/introduction/faq.md

     Push notifications work right out of the box across both iOS and Android, using a single, unified API.
 You don't have to set up APNS and GCM/FCM or configure ZeroPush or anything like that.
 We think we've made this as easy as it can be right now.

--   **Facebook Login**

-    This can take a long time to get set up properly yourself, but you should be able to get it working in 10 minutes or less on Expo.

 -   **Instant Updating**

     All Managed apps can be updated in seconds by just clicking Publish in Expo Dev Tools.
 You don't have to set anything up; it just works this way.
 If you aren't on a Managed project, you'd either use Microsoft Code Push or roll your own solution for this problem.